Knowledge is of two kinds: we know a subject ourselves or we know where we can find information upon it. ~Samuel Johnson

 The course will heavily employ real-world, contemporary examples of design, art, and presences online.
 These thematic groupings of artwork, portfolios, archives, exhibition platforms, blogs, web apps, etc. will be examined with a critical eye and mind.
 Additionally, we will discuss what makes a design practice and the importance of discovering each student’s unique approach and methodology.

-This course was developed with Chris Hamamoto who is teaching a concurrent Interactive II section.
+This course was developed with Chris Hamamoto who is teaching a concurrent Interactive II section and is based on Laurel Schwulst's Interactive 2 Course and Syllabus with additions by Mindy Seu.

 This course is a required course for graphic design majors.
 It is open to students who have taken (or are taking concurrently) Graphic Design 2 (GRAPH-216), Typography 2 (GRAPH-220), and Interactive I (GRAPH-228-01).
 Knowledge of HTML and CSS is required to take this class.
 Preference is given first to graphic design majors who have these prerequisites.
 Interested students with special circumstances can speak to me directly.